lewisevans2007/Obsidian_vault/Other/GitLab.md

-Git lab is a similar service to [[GitHub]] but it is self-hosted.
-It is a web-based Git repository manager with wiki and issue tracking features.
+Gitlab is a similar service to [[GitHub]] but it is self-hosted.
+It is a web-based [[Git]] repository manager with wiki and issue tracking features.